Jxck/structured-field-values/README.md

 ## What is this ?

-This is a implementation of a [Structured Field Values Draft-19](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-19) JavaScript.
+This is a implementation of a [RFC 8941: Structured Field Values for HTTP](https://www.rfc-editor.org/rfc/rfc8941.html) JavaScript.

 ## DEMO